 As of the third trilogy Fan Hate has died down and the comics have become more accepted into canon.
 Still there is discourse on whether they are a good addition or not.
 With the end of The Legend of Korra, excitement for the comics has risen as they have become the sole source of continuity for the Franchise, with many fans expressing a desire to see a Korra comic.

-The entire Katara/Aang romance is this (then again, not a lot of fans liked it in the original series either).
+The entire Katara/Aang romance was this by the end of the show and the comics have made it even worse.
 Is it cute or downright annoying with the non-stop "sweetie" pet names and oogieness?